 Boston Chamber Music Society – Classical Instrumentalists | Spring Auditions

+Open exclusively to graduate students at the New England Conservatory, the BCMS Hybrid Internship offers the opportunity to participate in the process of planning, marketing, and producing a chamber music concert series of diverse personnel and repertoire (Spring 2019) and to perform on the concert series and in educational and community outreach programs (Fall 2019).
 Learn to program, market, and produce a chamber music concert series of diverse personnel and repertoire with Managing Director Wen Huang, and be paid to perform on the concert series and in educational and community outreach programs following your one-semester fellowship.
 Credit eligible.
-Applications for Spring and Fall 2019 will be open in December 2018

 Develop creative marketing plans to promote the artistic work of your department, your colleagues, and NEC in the Boston community.
 Selected fellow works with Associate Dean Annie Phillips and NEC's Marketing Department to brainstorm and implement creative marketing plans—past projects have included pop-up performances in the Prudential Center and guerilla flier campaigns.
 Fellows receive a $1500 stipend for the yearlong appointment.

 Boston Modern Orchestra Project – String players | Applications will re-open Fall 2019

 Open exclusively to NEC string students, this fellowship offers the opportunity to work and perform for The Boston Modern Orchestra Project, the leading US orchestra dedicated exclusively to performing new music, and its signature record label, BMOP/sound, the orchestra's in-house label solely devoted to new music recordings.The Fellow(s) will rehearse and perform with BMOP and work with BMOP staff on an administrative project.

 Boston Ballet – Graduate Pianists | Applications will re-open Fall 2019